Renovating Your Bathroom? Budget DIY Ideas

 Finally, cover yourself.
 Using a paint sprayer is a messy job, but it will get everything done much quicker and will not leave your walls streaky.
 Overalls, goggles, a face mask and gloves are essential before use.

 Using an airless paint sprayer is simple.
 Just lower the paint sprayer shaft into the paint tin.
 No pouring into paint trays, no drips down the side of the tin, and no washing rollers and brushes afterwards.
-Just clean the paint sprayer through with hot water when finished.
+Just clean the paint sprayer with hot water when finished.

 Idea 3: Replace the flooring